jakeh0916/Quer/README.md

 Quer also supports "recording" and "playing back" queues of commands.

 You can run quer in "recording" mode by entering `quer -r <ScriptName>`.
 Then enter your commands like usual - but they won't be executed.
-Instead they will be stored locally on a `.querscript` file.
+Instead they will be stored locally on a `.bat` file.

 This script can be "played back" using `quer -p <ScriptName>`.